evandErMA4840rCO/UGgZxtry0Y/k-w/IyLCC/Dx3c/google-maps_mXd3_1748125485.md

 opinions they bring to the projects and communities they participate in.

-Every one of Google's open source projects and communities are inclusive environments, based on treating all individuals respectfully, regardless of gender identity and expression, sexual orientation, disabilities, neurodiversity, physical appearance, body size, ethnicity, nationality, race, age, religion, or similar personal characteristic.
+Every one of Google's open source projects and communities are inclusive gender identity and expression, sexual orientation, disabilities, neurodiversity, physical appearance, body size, ethnicity, nationality, race, age, religion, or similar personal characteristic.